A NEW PUPPY IN THE HOUSE?

 - Dog food

 A responsible dog owner ensures that the puppy gets vaccinated.
-A puppy need its first vaccination around 6-7 weeks of age and one at 12 weeks of age.
-The vaccination around 6-7 weeks is often provided by the breeder.
+Puppy needs its first vaccination around 6 - 7 weeks of age and one at 12 weeks of age.
+The vaccination around 6 - 7 weeks is often provided by the breeder.
 Be sure to receive a vaccination card from the veterinary, which states what kind of vaccination your puppy has been given.
-Read more about vaccinations here.

 PATIENCE AND UNDERSTANDING